Lex Luthor: Amalgam Comics

-Earth C Minus

-A funny animal-inspired variant of Lex Luthor resembling a lemur from Earth C Minus appears in Captain Carrot and His Amazing Zoo Crew!.

-Pocket Universe

-A young Lex Luthor from a pocket universe created by the Time Trapper appears in Superman (vol. 2).
-This version never lost his hair and admires Superboy's exploits.
-Following Superboy's death, Luthor explores the former's lab and accidentally frees villains from the Phantom Zone, who kill him.

 Superman: Earth One

 Dr. Alexander Luthor and his wife Dr. Alexandra Luthor appear in Superman: Earth One.
 They are scientists who refer to themselves as Lex^{2} Incorporated.
 While working with the military, Alexandra researches ways to kill Superman as a thought exercise amidst the compassionate Alexander's apprehension over harming someone who has not given cause to be feared.
 Alexander would later sacrifice himself to help Superman battle Zod, for which a grief-stricken Alexandra blames Superman and vows to destroy him.

-Superman/Batman

-An alternate timeline variant of Lex Luthor, amalgamated with the Joker, appears in Superman/Batman.
+Absolute Universe

+An alternate universe version of Lex Luthor appears in the Absolute Universe, or Earth-Alpha, a world corrupted by Darkseid.
+This version of Lex is a civilian who lives in Missouri and owns a gas station.
+On his birthday, he is met by a disguised Brainiac, who asks for him to join him on a special project.
+When Lex declines, citing the fact that he didn’t want to move away from his family, Brainiac decided that Lex didn’t have the right motivation to join.
+Brainiac proceeded to take actions into his own hands, chaining Lex to his house and forcing him to watch his family and friends being brutally murdered in front of him, telling him to be more interesting next time they meet.